PTWaade/DataSci/README.md

 - file.csv

-#### Scripts for analysing how the agents changed across generations ####
+#### Script for extracting surprisal measures ####
-### These scripts were also used to replicate the findings of dude et al. (YYYY).
-In AvgAnalysis.R, Phi, number of concepts and fitness was averaged across all runs to plot their change across generations.
-The data came from script XXXXX.py.
-The analysis of this script used the following files:
+Here the different surprisal measures were calculated, using CountStates.py.
+We produced different files for the two tasks and depending on the surprisal calculation (relative to all states, to states within the run, or to states within the specific agent).
+It produced the following files:
+- trans_data_task1.csv
+- trans_data_task4.csv
+- run_trans_data_task1.csv
+- run_trans_data_task4.csv
+- agent_trans_data_task1.csv
+- agent_trans_data_task4.csv

+From the files:
 - file.csv
 - file.csv

+#### Generating Averaged data ####
+In _____, the trial-level data was averaged to make the generation level data used later.
+This script produced:
+- all_avg_data_task1.csv
+- all_avg_data_task4.csv

+From the files:
+- fitness_task1.csv
+- fitness_task4.csv
+- trans_data_task1.csv
+- trans_data_task4.csv
+- run_trans_data_task1.csv
+- run_trans_data_task4.csv
+- agent_trans_data_task1.csv
+- agent_trans_data_task4.csv

-#### Scripts for investigating the correlation between Phi and surprisal ####
+#### Scripts for analysing how the agents changed across generations ####
-The timeseries.R script calculated the cross-correlation between Phi and different measures of surprisal.
-The data came from script XXX.
-These cross-correlations were then used in CorAnalysis.R.
-The analysis of this script used the following files:
-- file.csv
-- file.csv
+### These scripts were also used to replicate the findings of Albantakis et al. (2014).

-In CorAnalysis.R, the cross-correlation between Phi and surprisal conditional on the previous states were plotted at different timelags.
-The analysis of this script uses the following files:
+In AvgAnalysis.R, the replication analysis was made on the generation level of Phi, number of concepts and fitness, and the analysis of the surprisal measures on the generation level.
+This script used the following files:
+- all_avg_data_task1.csv
+- all_avg_data_task4.csv

+#### Generating cross-correlations ####
+Here cross-correlations were calculated and stored in a new csv.
+This was done using timeseries.R.

+It produced the following files:
 - cor_data_task1.csv
 - cor_data_task4.csv.
+- run_cordata_task1.csv
+- run_cordata_task4.csv.
+- agent_cordata_task1.csv
+- agent_cordata_task4.csv.

+Using the following files
+- trans_data_task1.csv
+- trans_data_task4.csv
+- run_trans_data_task1.csv
+- run_trans_data_task4.csv
+- agent_trans_data_task1.csv
+- agent_trans_data_task4.csv

+#### Scripts for investigating the cross-correlation between Phi and surprisal ####
+In CorAnalysis.R, the cross-correlation between Phi and surprisal conditional on the previous states were investigated.
+This produced the correlation strength densities across timelags and made the examples found in the Appendix.
+This used the files:
+- cor_data_task1.csv
+- cor_data_task4.csv.
+- run_cordata_task1.csv
+- run_cordata_task4.csv.
+- agent_cordata_task1.csv
+- agent_cordata_task4.csv.